janx/yeoman-marionette-demo/README.md

 You should seperate these two responsibility clearly in your code - so don't use `Backbone.history.navigate` with `trigger` set to true!

 Each action is put in a Marionette submodule.
 The action is unfortunately named 'Controller', e.g. `List.Controller` is in fact an action.
+Action is a plain hash, extends nothing.
 It's single responsibility is to acts like an action in Rails: get model, give model to view, and render view in a region on page.

 The view used by an action is placed in the same directory as the action, so all codes related to an action  is placed in a directory, like a Java package.